 MATERIALS AND METHODS

-The guano from insectivorous bats in this study was collected from eight caves and two bat houses in Florida and two caves in southwestern Georgia (Fig. 1).
+The guano from insectivorous bats in this study was collected from eight caves and two bat houses in Florida and two caves in southwestern Georgia (Figure 1).
 The total number of guano samples collected from caves was 95, and 17 for bat houses.
 All samples were collected between January 12, 2013 and February 13, 2014.
 Sample locations were approximated on cave survey maps.
 Collecting an equal number of samples among the caves was a theoretical part of the study design before sampling started.
 However, due to the heterogeneous nature of the quantity and depth of guano available in the caves sampled, the number of samples from each cave were not the same.
 Bats were also present in several of the caves during guano collection, and the authors wanted to keep disturbance to the bats minimal.

 Both core and surface samples were collected for the study.
 Statistical analysis revealed no significance between core layer concentrations of mercury.
 Core samples were collected with a Russian sampler to avoid compaction of guano (Maher, 2006, Johnston et al., 2010).
 Core sampling was chosen randomly based on the depth of the guano piles, and only a few guano piles in the caves or bat houses were deep enough to use the corer.
 Cores were divided into 1 inch (25.4 mm) subsamples starting from the top of the core.
 Guano samples from cave surfaces were collected with plastic spoons and put into clear, reclosable plastic bags, with a new spoon and bag for each sample.